echedev/theseus-navigator/README.md

     );
 ```
 In the example above, when the user navigates to Settings screen, first the `validator` function of specified redirection will be called.
 If it return *false*, then user will be redirected to the Login screen.

+Validator function in redirection could be asynchronous.
+In case it runs for a long time, the waiting overlay widget is displayed until the destination resolved.
+You can customize the waiting overlay by providing `waitingOverlayBuilder` parameter of `NavigationScheme`.

 ## Error handling